TresChar/TresChar/readme.md

 # 💫 About Me:
 🚀 About Me
-I'm a passionate developer specializing in AI tools with a keen interest in leveraging Node.js for building innovative solutions.
+I'm a passionate developer specializing in AI tools with a keen interest in leveraging Python and Node.js for building innovative solutions.
 Currently, I'm diving deep into the world of blockchain technology and front-end development to expand my skill set and contribute to cutting-edge projects.

-🔭 Current Projects
-I'm actively working on developing AI tools using Node.js.
-These tools aim to harness the power of artificial intelligence to solve complex problems and improve user experiences across various applications.

 🌱 Learning Journey
 Solidity is my current focus of learning.
 As a programming language for Ethereum smart contracts, Solidity opens up a myriad of possibilities in the blockchain space, and I'm excited about the opportunities it presents.